Jahmai Mashack: Professional career

 Mashack was selected by the Houston Rockets in the second round (59th overall) of the 2025 NBA draft, with his rights then traded to the Memphis Grizzlies from the Golden State Warriors via the Phoenix Suns, in a deal exchange for the draft rights to the 56th pick (Will Richard).
 He was the final selection in the draft.
+Mashack and teammate Chaz Lanier were two players from the University of Tennessee to be drafted into the NBA.